Pobierowo

 Pobierowo (Poberow) is a village in the administrative district of Gmina Rewal, within Gryfice County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 7 km south-west of Rewal, 24 km north-west of Gryfice, and 75 km north of the regional capital Szczecin.

 For the history of the region, see History of Pomerania.
+In the forest on the western side of the village stands an abandoned house where Eva Braun lived in the 1930s.

 The village has a population of 1,084.